The Happenings on Shaw Hill

 * * *

-I almost went over and locked the front door.
+I wanted to lock the front door.
 But I couldn’t do that because it was unlocked when I arrived.
 I ran into the living room and crawled underneath the couch instead.
 The truck’s lights went out.
 It was dark.

 I heard footsteps in the driveway.
 Then steps on the porch.
-The front door opened slowly.
+The front door creaked open.
+Someone was being extra careful.
 Did they know I was inside?

 The “husband” and “wife” walked in.
 She was wearing white sneakers.
 He was wearing brown steel toe boots.
-They walked into the kitchen and opened one of the closed doors.
+They went into the kitchen and opened another door.

 She whispered, “Do you need help?”